Open-Argumentation/ArgDB/README.md

 $ python -m argdb --api
 ~~~~

 This starts a JSON-RPC API on the port specified in your argdb.cfg file.
 This port defaults to 5000.
 The API is a fully functional WSGI web-app, so can be used to expose an ArgDB datastore publiclly to the wider world.
-This part of the experimental development path and unctionality is rudimentary at present.
+This is part of the experimental development path and functionality is rudimentary at present.

 ### Running the (web) search GUI  (experimental | development path)